 But guess what?
 There actually is such a thing as cheap, healthy, and fast food.
 And you can make it right in your apartment or dorm!
 With options that cover parties, late-night studying, mid-day snacking, or early morning breakfast, we’ve got scrumptious ideas for you to enjoy, even if you don’t like cooking.

 All students know the feeling of random chip cravings.
 And with how often those hit, it can be very easy to rack up the carbohydrates.
 Thankfully, there is a way to make your late-night snacking healthy: just add in some guacamole!
 While guacamole is often reserved for parties and special occasions, it really is an amazing item to have on your everyday menu.
-Since avocados are considered one of healthiest foods you could ever possibly eat, it serves as the perfect pairing to your snacking habits.
-Spoon University has an amazing recipe that creates 3 servings of guacamole right in your dorm room, and it only takes 5 ingredients!
+Since avocados are considered one of the healthiest foods you can eat, it serves as the perfect pairing to your snacking habits.
+Spoon University has an amazing recipe that creates three servings of guacamole right in your dorm room, and it only takes five ingredients!
 Go check it out, and never feel guilty about your chip cravings again!

 A classic breakfast food, oatmeal has always served as that aesthetically perfect meal we all strive for.
 But eating any breakfast, much less such a glamorous one, is difficult for students to manage.
 So what do we turn to in times of food trouble?

 That’s right, mason jars.